monmaya/pyb-data-contracts/docs/en/articles/04-architecture-construction.md

    - API for automation and integration
    - Hooks for notifications and workflow execution
    - Automatic artifact generation (documentation, client code)

+Ultimately, the contract registry you choose should evolve with your organization.
+Perhaps start with a simple solution, but keep in mind that investing in a robust registry will pay considerable dividends in terms of team productivity and quality of exchanged data.
+The time saved in searching for contracts, resolving misunderstandings, and reconciling divergent versions will amply justify the initial effort.

 ## Conclusion